 On successful completion of study, we will issue one of the following awards dependent on your chosen pathway:

-If you choose to complete one of our sandwich courses with a work placement between the second and final years of the course, our placement staff will work with you to identify a suitable location for your work placement.
+Our placement staff will work with you to identify a suitable location for your work placement.
 Please also note that you are responsible for any costs incurred in travelling to and from your work placement, and for any accommodation costs.

 Students on our Early Childhood Studies degrees have worked with: